Isabella Lewis

 Profile

-I completed my BA in Joint Honours History and Russian Civilisation (International) in 2021, which included an Erasmus+ Study Abroad year at Leiden University between 2019-2020.
+I completed my BA in Joint Honours History and Russian Civilisation (International) in 2021 from the University of Leeds, which included an Erasmus+ Study Abroad year at Leiden University between 2019-2020.
 For my undergraduate dissertation—'Possession, titillation, and fantasy’: The Imperial Conception of Pornography Between 1860 and 1910—I conducted research into the sexual conception of racial categories during British colonial expansion, using British anthropological and ethnographic writings as my source base.

-In October 2024, I began a PhD in the Institute of Medieval Studies specialising in Byzantine Studies which is UKRI funded through a studentship from the White Rose College of the Arts & Humanities.
+In October 2024, I began a PhD at the Institute for Medieval Studies specialising in Byzantine Studies which is funded by the AHRC through the White Rose College of the Arts & Humanities (WRoCAH).

 Research interests